Skip to main content

 Pix4D is looking for Omega, Phi, Kappa values but their documentation indicates it should also take Pitch, Roll, and Yaw values and make the necessary conversions as long as it's in the expected format.

-Here are the metadata columns Pix4Dmapper is looking for:
+Here are the metadata columns Pix4Dmapper is looking for, in this specific order:

 Here are the default metadata columns the Anzu Raptor is reporting: